antononcube/Raku-Math-NumberTheory/README.md

 # (3 1 -4)
 ```

-**Remark:** Because of the approximation of the golden ratio used in “Math::NumberTheory”,
+**Remark:** Because of the approximation of the Golden ratio used in “Math::NumberTheory”,
 in order to get exact integers from phi-digits we have to round using small multiples of 10.

 -------